Trustee and Officer Nominees

 Nominees listed below will be available to chat with congregants during coffee hour on November 11 and 18.
 Votes for these offices will be cast at the congregational annual meeting on December 2.

-Candidates for Board of Trustees (three positions)
+Candidates for Board of Trustees (five positions)

 Libbie Buchele (3-year term)

 I’m a second generation Unitarian Universalist.
 I grew up in the First Unitarian Universalist Church of Ann Arbor, and have been at All Souls since 1995.
 I have worked on many different committees (including the search committee that resulted in the calling of Rob Hardies), and have sung in both choirs.
 I have served in many key leadership positions, including Weekend on the Bay and the Reeb Project.
 Those who have served with me would likely universally acknowledge that I am outspoken and ask difficult questions, but that I also listen, work hard and try to find solutions.

 I am fluent in Spanish and French.
 I have held several positions in the federal government, including Chief Operating Officer.
 I also worked for 9 years at a nonprofit network of health clinics.
 It was a majority-minority organization with daily culture clashes and moments of amazing teamwork as we worked under pressure to serve the underserved.